The History of Cardenio: The Second Maiden’s Tragedy, a synopsis

-The main plot of The Second Maiden’s Tragedy begins with "the Tyrant" overthrowing the previous king, Giovanus, and attempting to seduce Giovanus' wife, "the Lady".
+The main plot of The Second Maiden’s Tragedy begins with "the Tyrant" overthrowing the previous king, Giovanus, and attempting to seduce Giovanus's wife, "the Lady".
 When the Lady rejects the Tyrant's advances, she and Giovanus are placed under house arrest.
 After another failed attempt at wooing the Lady, using her father as a middleman, the Tyrant sends soldiers to bring her to his bed by force.
 Learning of this, the Lady opts to commit suicide.
 Giovanus buries the Lady's body, but the Tyrant, driven by lust, digs the corpse back up.
 The ghost of the Lady appears to Giovanus, telling him of what the Tyrant has done.
 Meanwhile, the Tyrant, seeing how pale the corpse of the Lady is, sends for a painter to paint it.
 Giovanus, disguised as a painter, paints the corpse with poison.
 After the Tyrant kisses the corpse, he succumbs to the poison and dies, allowing Giovanus to return to the throne.

 Hamilton argued that The Second Maiden’s Tragedy borrows for its plot the events of Cervantes' novel, leading up to the wedding ceremony of Luscinda and Don Fernando.
 According to him, Giovanus is Cardenio, the Tyrant is Don Fernando, and the Lady is Luscinda.

-Legacy and References
+Legacy and references

 The History of Cardenio is the MacGuffin in the graphic novel La pièce manquante ("The Missing Play", 2023) by Jean Harambat.
 18th-century actress Peg Woffington is on a quest to find the play so that she can be the first person to play Dorotea.
-She counts with the help of her manager and friend Ignatius Sancho, with the story highlighting the coincidence of Sancho's surname with Don Quixote's squire, and is opposed by several interests.
+She is helped by her manager and friend Ignatius Sancho, with the story highlighting the coincidence of Sancho's surname with Don Quixote's squire, and is opposed by several interests.
 In the end of the story, the main characters believe the last copy of Cardenio was accidentally destroyed, yet a few secondary characters have instead smuggled it and perform it, with few resources and an amateur troupe, in Libertalia.